yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 |-------|----------------|------------------------|------------------|-----------------|-------------|
 | input | 1 | 3 | 768 | 1280 | BGR |

 The currently loaded image is in the format BGR with H, W, C order.
-So no need to change the color order here but H, W, C order.
+So no need to change the color order here but H, W, C order to C, H, W order and add B (batch size).

 Move on the `text_detection` function on `preprocess_inputs.py`.